robhicks/rollup-plugin-superviews/README.md

 rollup-plugin-superviews
 ========================

-This is a thin wrapper around [superviews.js](https://github.com/davidjamesstone/superviews.js).
-It provides support for compiling html templates using superviews, which uses Google's [incremental-dom](http://google.github.io/incremental-dom/).
+This is a Rollup plugin to compile html to [incremental-dom](http://google.github.io/incremental-dom/) using [superviews.js](https://github.com/davidjamesstone/superviews.js).

 # Installation and Rollup Configuration
 Install it using npm: ```npm i rollup-plugin-superviews -D```.

-Incorporate it into your rollup config file:
+Incorporate it into your rollup config file.
+For a list of available options, see [superviews.js](https://github.com/davidjamesstone/superviews.js).

 ```Javascript
 const superviews = require('rollup-plugin-superviews');